 History

 I started studying with Herb Wigley in 1964.
-Shortly after, he asked me to join in teaching with him.
+Herb was one of the top piano and organ instructors in the Twin Cities at the time.
+Shortly after, he asked me to join him in teaching.

 Together we were the first teachers in the area to formalize the study of jazz improvisation.
 This also included teaching jazz improvisation for the University of Minnesota, Mac Phail Center.